Agiled

 Ivy has project tracking, scheduling, and task management designed for design projects.
 It does not include Gantt charts, Kanban boards, or project dependencies.

-Is Ivy expensive for small firms?
+Is Houzz Pro expensive for small firms?

-Does Ivy have AI?
+Does Ivy (Houzz Pro) have AI?

 Can Ivy handle non-design work?